 WALTR is the engine that makes this whole machine work.
 This is a Mac & PC application, that was brought to light by indie developers from Softorino.

 So to get your FLAC files converted to Apple Lossless format, follow this simple guidelines and have your tunes playing in just 2 mins:

-Second.
-Plug your iPhone in using a USB cord.
+Step 2.
+Plug your iPhone in using a USB cord

 Once you are through with this, proceed with the next step.

 Step 3.
 Push your FLAC files into WALTR